C-Accel-CRIPT/cript-excel-uploader/docs/individual_sheets.md

 </table>

 ??? note "use_existing"
-    `use_existing` column field is best for when you already have a material within your project and you just want to name it and use it within your Excel file instead of creating a new material on every upload
+`use_existing` column field can be used to obtain materials from your own projects or other publicly available projects.
+If obtaining legacy materials or materials from outside your group, you may find some characteristics of the material to be missing.

 <br>